 When in 1989 the Central Bank became independent, a long road had been already traveled in terms of stabilization and inflation control, but the task was far from over.
-Fifteen years of anti-inflation programs had reduced inflation from the 3 -digit levels in which it had begun, but the growth of prices was still above 20%.
+Fifteen years of anti-inflation programs had reduced inflation from the 3 -digits levels in which it had begun, but the growth of prices was still above 20%.
 The final stage of inflation reduction and the convergence to low and stable levels was the next step.
 In the context of a healthy financial system and robust external accounts, the Central Bank was able to focus on reducing inflation, for which it implemented a monetary framework resembling what later would be known as inflation targeting.

 After a decade of Central Bank independence and explicit inflation targets results appear to be satisfactory.
-Chile's endemic inflation has finally been defeated, and its level (2.3% in 1999 and around 3,2% core in 2000) is comparable to industrial-country levels and consistent with the Central Bank's current medium-term inflation target of 3%, within a 2-4% range, per year.
+Chile's endemic inflation has finally been defeated, and its level (2.3% in 1999) is comparable to industrial-country levels and consistent with the Central Bank's current medium-term inflation target of 3%, within a 2-4% range, per year.
 The inflation targeting was somewhat adapted to the more steady-state goal of keeping inflation low (as compared to reducing inflation year after year) last September, when the crawling exchange- rate band operating since 1985 was abandoned, eliminating a possible source of policy inconsistencies between two (eventually) conflicting objectives.

 The current framework and policy mix, inflation targeting cum exchange rate flexibility, is increasingly popular worldwide, both in industrial and emerging economies.
-For a small, open economy like Chile, with some domestic price inflexibility and subject to significant external shocks, this choice seems to dominate (for the time being) the main alternative option of giving up the national currency in favor of another country's currency or a supranational currency.
+For a small, open economy like Chile, with relatively inflexible domestic prices and subject to significant external shocks, this choice seems to dominate the main alternative option of giving up the national currency in favor of another country's currency (or becoming part of a monetary union).

 The rest of this paper is organized as follows.
-Section 1 describes the origins, peculiarities and main results of inflation targeting in Chile during the last decade.
-Section 2 describes the two phases of inflation targeting, while section 3 deals with the main lessons learned so far from Chile's experience.
-Section 4 presents some challenges for the future in continuing applying inflation targeting.
+Section 2 describes the origins, peculiarities and main results of inflation targeting in Chile during the last decade.
+Section 3 describes the two phases of inflation targeting, while section 4 deals with the main lessons learned so far from Chile's experience.
 Finally, section 5 concludes.